Services

 The Laie Hawaii Temple was the first temple built outside of the continental United States.

-The Laie Hawaii Temple is one of only six temples where patrons progress through four ordinance rooms before passing into the Celestial Room.
-(The other five temples are the Cardston Alberta Temple, the Mesa Arizona Temple, the Idaho Falls Idaho Temple, the Los Angeles California Temple, and the Nauvoo Illinois Temple.)
+The Laie Hawaii Temple is one of only seven temples where patrons progress through four ordinance rooms before passing into the Celestial Room.
+(The other six temples are the Manti Utah Temple, the Cardston Alberta Temple, the Mesa Arizona Temple, the Idaho Falls Idaho Temple, the Los Angeles California Temple, and the Nauvoo Illinois Temple.)

 The Laie Hawaii Temple features beautiful hand-painted murals on the walls of its progressive-style ordinance rooms: Creation Room, Garden Room, World Room, Terrestrial Room (no murals), and Celestial Room (no murals).